anyswap/Anyswap-FAQ/How To Setup and Use Anyswap.rst

 Q. Should I change the gas costs?

 A. On the Fusion network, you do not need to do anything.
-On the Binance Smart Chain network, it is worth altering the gas cost.
+On the Binance Smart Chain, or Fantom networks, it is worth altering the gas cost.
 Do this by going to Settings> Advance> Advanced Gas Controls ON.
-When you make a transaction now, you will see the gas cost and you can chnage this to an appropriate setting 24 gwei seems to work well at the moment (18/09/2020).
+When you make a transaction now, you will see the gas cost and you can change this to an appropriate setting 24 gwei seems to work well at the moment for BSC, and 1 gwei for FTM and FSN (18/11/2020).

 .. _fusion token: https://www.fusion.org/fsn-token